Jose Altuve Player Props: Astros vs. Angels

 Angels Pitching Rankings

-- The 8.8 strikeouts per nine innings compiled by the Angels pitching staff ranks 14th in the league.

-- The Angels have a 4.27 team ERA that ranks 17th across all MLB pitching staffs.
+- The Angels have a 4.31 team ERA that ranks 17th across all league pitching staffs.

-- Angels pitchers combine to give up 62 total home runs at a clip of 1.1 per game (to rank 14th in baseball).
+- The Angels rank 13th in baseball in home runs surrendered (64 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.